YamilaTimmer/dynamic-modelling-of-cancer/README.md

 ---

 ### Exponential model
+Gerlee, P. (2013).
 The exponential growth model, is based on the assumption that the rate of cell rapid reproduction is directly proportional to the current number of rapidly reproducing cells.
-These are in turn proportional to the tumor volume V.
+These are in turn proportional to the tumor volume V. It implies that the cell doubling time remains constant over the growth period, and there are no (environmental-) resource limits.

-Exponential models are similar to linear models, with the difference here being that the volume of the tumor is multiplied with the growth rate, instead of adding them together.
-This makes for an exponential increase,
+Biologically, this model is good at simulating early stage tumor growth, this is the fase where a lot of resources like oxygen and nutrients are available.
+Gerlee, P. (2013).

+**The mathematical formula:**

-which can be described with: $$V_{\text{t}} = V + c \cdot V$$ , The resulting plot can be seen in figure 2.
+$$V_{\text{t}} = V + c \cdot V$$ ,

-This model can be used to describe size increase when a tumor is still in the early stages.
-However, the longer a tumor persists, the more the doubling time increases.
-This has various underlying factors such as an increase in the average cell-cycle time or loss of cells due to apoptosis [(Gerlee, 2013)](https://doi.org/10.1158/0008-5472.can-12-4355).
-This model is thus not suited to describe tumor growth over long tem periods.
+The resulting slope continues to get steeper and higher after each timepoint, this can be seen in figure 3.

 ![exponentialgrowth.png](Img%2Fexponentialgrowth.png)

 *Figure 2: Exponential model*

+**Model evaluation**

+The model like said earlier, is accurate and effective for modeling early stage tumors that have a resource rich environment.
+However, the critical flaw in this model is its assumption of perpetual, unrestricted growth.
+This is biologically unsustainable.
+As when a tumor matures, the increasing need for nutrients and oxygen's plus their unavailability keeps it from growing.
+Besides resources, cellular loss (apoptosis) and other factors cause effective growth to decline.
+This makes the exponential model unsuitable for long-term peroids.
+Gerlee, P. (2013).

   ---
 ### Exponential flattening model